NLCSGRV/Getting-And-Cleaning-Data/CODEBOOK.md

 * summaryData - dataframe containing the tidied and subsetted data for output

 ##Output
-The output is a 180x68 data file named "sensordata_avg_by_subject_and_activity.txt", with the first column containing subject identifiers, the second column containing activity names and the remaining columns containing averages for the subsetted attributes.
+The output is a 180x68 data file named "sensor_avg_by_subject_and_activity.txt", with the first column containing subject identifiers, the second column containing activity names and the remaining columns containing averages for the subsetted attributes.